 What is AsyncAPI?

-• Channels: Topics, queues, or exchanges where messages flow
+• Channels: Topics or queues where messages flow

 • Messages: The events themselves, including schemas